Heavenly elliptic curves over quadratic fields: Heavenly elliptic curves with complex multiplication.

-\begin{theorem} The set $\mathcal{X}$ consists of at most $236$ triples $(\ell, K, [E]_K)$, spanning at most $58$ isogeny classes, and is a subset of the set of isomorphism classes of curves listed in Table \ref{table:all_non_rational_j_curves}.
-The isogeny classes appearing in Tables \ref{table:isog_data_1} and \ref{table:all_non_rational_j_curves} contain an additional $76$ isomorphism classes of curves with rational $j$-invariant.
-Moreover, any curve in the listed iosgeny classes with $\ell = 2$ or $\ell = 3$ is heavenly at $\ell$. \end{theorem} \begin{proof}[Sketch of Proof] To begin, there exist only finitely many pairs $(K, L)$ such that $L$ is imaginary and contains an order $\O$ of class number exactly $2$; such orders are indexed by a finite and explicitly known set of $j$-invariants \cite{Daniels:2015}.
-Given such a $j$-invariant $j$, we set $K = \QQ(j)$ and find any integral model for a curve $\tilde{E}/K$ such that $j(\tilde{E}) = j$.
-Set $\tilde{S} := \{ \mf{p} : \mf{p} \mid 2\ \text{or}\ \tilde{E}\ \text{has bad reduction at}\ \mf{p} \}$.
+\begin{proof} There exist only finitely many imaginary quadratic fields $L$ containing an order $\O$ of class number exactly $2$; such orders are indexed by a finite and explicitly known set of $j$-invariants \cite{Daniels:2015}.
+For each such $j$-invariant $j$, we set $K = \QQ(j)$ and find an integral model for a curve $A/K$ such that $j(A) = j$.